-In extreme cases when the action of a student or group of students poses an immediate threat to the well-being of the College or there is substantial evidence that the continued presence of the student(s) on the campus shall interrupt the College, the Dean of Student Affairs may temporarily suspend the student(s) pending a hearing before the Discipline Committee.
+In extreme cases when the action of a student or group of students poses an immediate threat to the well-being of the College or there is substantial evidence that the continued presence of the student(s) on the campus shall interrupt the College, the campus dean may temporarily suspend the student(s) pending a hearing before the Disciplinary Committee.

-XXVII.
+XXVI.
 RULES OF EVIDENCE

-- The Discipline Committee does not have the power to require sworn testimony of students A. appearing before the Committee or of witnesses for or against the student.
-Refusal of a student to make a statement or to answer any or all questions shall be no basis for a determination of guilt or innocence. - Written statements from absent witnesses shall be admissible only when a witness is unable to В. attend for a good cause.
-If the student challenges any significant part of the statement, the Discipline Committee may disregard the challenged portion in its study of evidence and testimony presented.
-If the Committee so desires, it may continue the hearing until the witness may appear and be questioned by the Committee and the student. - A student's prior record (legal or disciplinary) shall be inadmissible as evidence to prove guilt C. or innocence.
-However, this prior record may be considered by the Committee in determining the appropriate disciplinary action. - D. Formal rules of evidence shall not be observed in proceedings before the Discipline Committee.
+- A. The Disciplinary Committee does not have the power to require sworn testimony of students appearing before the Committee or of witnesses for or against the student.
+Refusal of a student to make a statement or to answer any or all questions shall be no basis for a determination of guilt or innocence. - B. Written statements from absent witnesses shall be admissible only when a witness is unable to attend for a good cause.
+If the student challenges any significant part of the statement, the Disciplinary Committee may disregard the challenged portion in its study of evidence and testimony presented.
+If the Committee so desires, it may continue the hearing until the witness may appear and be questioned by the Committee and the student.

+- C. A student's prior record (legal or disciplinary) shall be inadmissible as evidence to prove guilt or innocence.
+However, this prior record may be considered by the Committee in determining the appropriate disciplinary action. - D. Formal rules of evidence shall not be observed in proceedings before the Disciplinary Committee.
 However, decisions of the Committee on the issue of violation of the Student Conduct Code will be based solely upon the evidence introduced at the hearing.

-XXIIX.
+XXVII.
 HEARING PROCEDURES

-- The hearing before the Discipline Committee shall not be strictly legal in nature.
-The hearing is A. not a court proceeding, and court rules of evidence shall not be enforced, but shall proceed as follows: - 1.
-Only upon written request of the accused student is the hearing to be closed to the public. - 2.
+- A. The hearing before the Disciplinary Committee shall not be strictly legal in nature.
+The hearing is not a court proceeding, and court rules of evidence shall not be enforced, but shall proceed as follows: - Only upon written request of the accused student is the hearing to be closed to the public. - 2.
 All proceedings of the hearing shall be recorded.
-The record of the hearing shall be maintained in the Dean of Student Affairs' office. - The proceedings shall be open with the chairperson of the Discipline Committee reading the B. charge against the student.
-Also, the chairperson will advise the student of his/her rights to remain silent. - The plaintiff or a representative of the plaintiff shall present the evidence against the accused student in C. the presence of the student with the Committee afforded the opportunity for reasonable cross-examination. - D. The defendant (student) then may present the evidence on his/her behalf, with the Committee afforded the opportunity for reasonable cross-examination.
-Counsel may not speak or conduct cross-examination; however, counsel may advise his/her client. - E. Rebuttal evidence may be presented by either party as necessary, but not so as to be redundant. - The defendant, his/her counsel, the plaintiff, and any representative of the Dean of Student F. Affairs will retire while the Discipline Committee deliberates and makes its determination. - The Discipline Committee can determine (by simple majority) that the student in fact did G. commit the act as charged only if it finds the evidence to be clear and convincing.
+The record of the hearing shall be maintained in the campus dean's office. - B. The proceedings shall be open with the chairperson of the Disciplinary Committee reading the charge against the student.
+Also, the chairperson will advise the student of his/her rights to remain silent. - C. The plaintiff or a representative of the plaintiff shall present the evidence against the accused student in the presence of the student with the Committee afforded the opportunity for reasonable cross-examination. - D. The defendant (student) then may present the evidence on his/her behalf, with the Committee afforded the opportunity for reasonable cross-examination.
+Counsel may not speak or conduct cross-examination; however, counsel may advise his/her client. - E. Rebuttal evidence may be presented by either party as necessary, but not so as to be redundant. - F. The defendant, his/her counsel, the plaintiff, and any representative of the campus dean will retire while the Disciplinary Committee deliberates and makes its determination. - G. The Disciplinary Committee can determine (by simple majority) that the student in fact did commit the act as charged only if it finds the evidence to be clear and convincing.

-XXIX.
+XXIIX.
 NOTIFICATION OF ACTION

-The Dean of Student Affairs shall notify the student by letter of the action taken by Enterprise-Ozark Community College within ten of the College's working days of the conclusion of the formal hearing.
+The campus dean shall notify the student by letter of the action taken by Enterprise-Ozark Community College within ten of the College's working days of the conclusion of the formal hearing.
 Copies of this letter are sent to the appropriate EOCC officials.

-XXX.
+XXIX.
 DISCIPLINARY ACTIONS